daily-ops/quick-start-active-directory-on-aws/README.md

 ## Terraform configuration for Windows Server 2022 + Active Directory Installation on AWS
-A quick start using Terraform configuration to create Windows Server 2022 with Active Directory feature added on AWS
+A quick start using Terraform configuration to create Windows Server 2022 with Active Directory feature added on AWS.

 ### Pre-requisites